Junior Firefighter Membership Program

 - Perform search and rescue activities, other than structural firefighting, high level, other areas considered dangerous or IDLH.

-- Operate a fire pump or equipment located outside the danger zone at the direction of the Incident Commander.
+- Operate a fire pump or equipment outside the danger zone in the direction of the Incident Commander.

-- Use pressurized hose lines, if properly trained, under the direction of an Incident Commander and out of the danger area.
+- Use pressurized hose lines, if adequately trained, under the direction of an Incident Commander and out of the danger area.